-- Grind the soaked almonds along with green chillies, salt and ginger.
+- Grind the soaked almonds along with green chilies, salt and ginger.
 Add water as per the thickness of the chutney needed.

-- Heat oil in a pan and make a tempering of mustard seeds, urad dal, curry leaves, asafoetida and dry red chilly.
+- Heat oil in a pan and make a tempering of mustard seeds, urad dal, curry leaves, asafoetida and dry red chilies.

 - Transfer the ground chutney to the serving bowl and add the tempering to it.
 Almond chutney is ready to be served.